 What does this mean?

-COVID-19 Secure confirms that our contractor/partners have put in place increased safety measure which respond to the coronavirus.
+COVID-19 Secure confirms that our contractor/partners have put in place increased safety measures which respond to the coronavirus.

 In this new environment a review of all working practices has had to be undertaken to ensure all comply with current Government and Public Health England guidance.